-A Sight Distance triangle on corner lots at the intersection of two public streets is defined as the triangle formed by measuring from the point of intersection of the front and side property lines a distance of 30 feet along said front and side property lines and connecting the points so established to form a sight triangle on the area of the lot adjacent to the street intersections.
+On corner lots at the intersection of two public streets, a sight distance triangle is formed by measuring at least 30 feet from the point of intersection along the lot lines that abut the public streets and connecting the resulting points to form a sight distance triangle on the area of the lot adjacent to the street intersection.
+Sometimes, depending on the angle formed by the street lines, a distance greater than 30 feet must be measured from the point of intersection to create the sight distance triangle points.
+Additional information is available in the sight distance flyer.
 No parking, wall, fence, sign, structure or any plant growth other than grasses shall be placed or maintained within the sight distance triangle so as not to impede vision across it.

 Fences in a front yard on a corner lot are allowed a maximum height of 48” except in the sight distance triangle, where a maximum fence height of 42” is allowed.

 In a front yard on a corner lot, residential or commercial, all signs must be located outside of the sight distance triangle.